canonical/launchpad-manual/how-to/debugging.rst

 1. Have core dump files moved to osageorang
 2. Ensure you have access to osageorange.
 You'll need to ping a member of IS on #launchpad-ops to get access; you cannot ssh from devpad to osageorange.
 3. Get pygdb (lp:pygdb) in your $HOME on osageorang
-4. ssh to orageorange, and do:
+4. ssh to osageorange, and do:
 ```
 schroot -c lucid-cat-amd64
 ```